Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Abstract

 \section{Abstract}

 We consider a class of weakly asymmetric continuous microscopic growth models with polynomial smoothing mechanisms, general nonlinearities and a Poisson type noise.
 We show that they converge to the KPZ equation after proper rescaling and re-centering, where the coupling constant depends nontrivially on all details of the smoothing and growth mechanisms in the microscopic model.
-This confirms some of the predictions in \cite{HQ}.
+This confirms some of the predictions in \cite{HQ}, and provides a first example of Hairer-Quastel type with both a generic nonlinearity (non-polynomial) and a non-Gaussian noise.

-The proof builds on the general discretisation framework of regularity structures (\cite{general_discrete}), and employs the idea of using the spectral gap inequality to control stochastic objects as developed and systematised in \cite{Otto_spectral_gap, BPHZ_spectral_gap}, together with a new observation on structures of the Malliavin derivatives in our situation.
+The proof builds on the general discretisation framework of regularity structures (\cite{general_discrete}), and employs the idea of using the spectral gap inequality to control stochastic objects as developed and systematised in \cite{Otto_spectral_gap, BPHZ_spectral_gap}, together with a new observation on the specific structure of the (discrete) Malliavin derivatives in our situation.
+This structure enables us to reduce the control of mixed $L^p$ spacetime norms (of arbitrarily large $p$) by certain $L^2$-norms in spacetime.